i-am-anurag/i-am-anurag/README.md

 Hello World, I'm Anurag Pandey👋
 - 👀 I’m interested in to learning new things
-- 🔭 I’m currently working through a course learn code online
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Node js
 - 💞️ I’m looking to collaborate on open Source